Murderlon/ubicomp/README.md

 The loop will stop once you press the same button again and the box will go inactive.

+And as mentioned before, whether you're checking the current state of your workspot or walking around finding one, you can start either process again by pressing the corresponding button.

 ### Key Components

 #### NodeMCU ESP8266